What is the difference between using free applications and paying for satellite imagery?

 Can I get free satellite imagery from Bird.i?

 No – we provide accurate, affordable imagery packages starting from $75 through to bespoke packages for higher satellite imagery usage.
-We do offer a free 10-day trial for business users, however, or you can schedule a demo if you are interested in seeing full features and functionality as a paying subscriber to our service.
+If you are interested in seeing the platform’s full features and functionality, you can request a customised demo here.